icolomina/soroban-contracts-examples/README.md

 This repository contains several smart contracts developed for the Soroban/Stellar platform.
 The following describes the functionality of each contract, how to build and test the contracts, and how to use `stellar-cli` to generate and deploy WASM code to Testnet.

+## Important Notice
+These contracts have a test suite but have not been audited.
+They are useful for learning and prototyping, but should not be used in production without professional auditing.

 ## Contract Descriptions

 ### Ballot